DarwinsOmondi/DarwinsOmondi/README.md

 - **HealthBridge** – A telehealth app using Supabase
 - **SquibleSquad** – A note-taking app with a dynamic UI
 - **AgriMata** – A smart agriculture management app using Firebase for authentication and Supabase for real-time features
 - **Retrofit Music App** – A modern music streaming app powered by Retrofit
+- **Plotpot** - A collaborative storytelling app where stories are brought to life through videos

 💞️ Open to Collaborations